lotus34rus/vue-dashboard/README.md

 ![Vue Dashboard Template ](screenshot.png)

-MD - Vue Dashboard - simple and ready to use and customize dashboard template made using Vue based on CSS framework Matteriallizecss.
+MD - Vue Dashboard - simple and ready to use and customize dashboard template made using Vue based on CSS framework MaterializeСSS.

 ## Used libs
 ```